ghosteyetech/Wildfly-docker/README.md

     $ sudo docker run -it jboss/wildfly
 ```

->Seems the server started correclty.
+>Seems the server started correctly.
 We can check it by issuing the docker ps command which retrieves the images process which are running and the ports engaged by the process:
 ```
   $ sudo docker ps
 ```